Aleks314/Other-Written-Projects/README.md

 Mathematical Geoscience - a study of jökulhlaups, otherwise known as glacial outburst flooding, an investigation into the mechanism that govern these phenomena.

-Finite Element Methods - a study into solving Laplace's equation in both convex and non-convex domains.
+Finite Element Methods for Partial Differential Equations - a study into solving Laplace's equation in both convex and non-convex domains.

 Biological Microswimmers (Mathematical Modelling) - a study into the different mechanism that explain the accumulation of microorganism into corners of their containers, even when stochastic motion is assumed.